-- 2.2.6.3 The SIS Team may have Level 1 findings as defined by EASA Part-145, Section B. In this case, use the EASA Visit Report AMO to record the finding(s).
-The EASA FS-designated Focal Point shall carry out the necessary follow up actions. - 2.2.7 Resolution of SIS Team Findings. - 2.2.7.1 The EASA FS-designated Focal Point shall review the EASA Visit Report FSO and request the FAA to provide a corrective action plan in a timely manner, but not later than 90 days after the visit.
-The EASA FS-designated Focal Point shall be informed of the completion of the corrective action plan.
-Findings and resolutions are to be presented annually during the meeting of the JMCB. - 2.2.7.2 The EASA FS-designated Focal Point shall take action on all EASA Visit Report AMO Level 1 findings raised following the visit.
+- 2.2.7 Resolution of SIS Team Findings. - 2.2.7.1 The EASA FS-designated Focal Point shall review the EASA Visit Report FSO and request the FAA to provide a corrective action plan in a timely manner, but not later than 90 days after the visit.
+The EASA FS-designated Focal Point shall be informed of the completion of the corrective action plan. - 2.2.7.2 The EASA FS-designated Focal Point shall take action on all EASA Visit Report AMO Level 1 findings raised following the visit.
 (A Level 1 finding is defined in paragraph 2.4.6.3.)
 Action shall be taken directly with the affected organization.
 This may involve removing the organization from the EASA list of approved organizations.
 The FAA National Coordinator (AFS-300) shall be kept informed of any proposed action and shall receive a copy of any notification to the organization.
 The FAA shall be notified of any organizations suspended or removed from the EASA list due to the visit. - 2.2.7.3 For all other findings raised in the EASA visit report, AMO follow-up of the findings shall be accomplished by the FSO and reported to EASA for closure with a copy sent to AFS-300. - 2.2.7.4 A consolidated summary identifying systemic issues of Section A, paragraph 2.2.7 status shall be reported to the JMCB every 12 months by the EASA FS-designated Focal Point. - 2.3 FAA Oversight Evaluation Programs.
-The Agreement contains provisions for EASA's participation in the FAA's internal oversight evaluation programs, i.e., the CHEP or the FSEP audits.
+The Agreement contains provisions for EASA's participation in the FAA's internal oversight evaluation programs (i.e., the CHEP or the SOAR audits).
 This participation is limited to observer status. - 2.3.1 Schedule and Coordination.
-At the beginning of the fiscal year (or other agreed upon date) of each year, AFS-300 shall coordinate with the EASA FS-designated Focal Point in scheduling FAA evaluation programs for the the next fiscal year. - 2.3.2 Annual Summary of Audits.
+At the beginning of the fiscal year (or other agreed upon date) of each year, AFS-300 shall coordinate with the EASA FS-designated Focal Point in scheduling FAA evaluation programs for the next fiscal year. - 2.3.2 Annual Summary of Audits.
 The FAA National Coordinator (AFS-300) shall ensure that the EASA FS-designated Focal Point receives an annual summary of the audits performed, preferably presented at the JMCB. - 2.4 FAA SIS in the EU.
 The FAA Coordinator (AFS-54) shall establish a SIS visit schedule based on risk.
 AFS-300 shall concur with the sampling visit schedule prior to its submission to EASA.
 The sampling inspections verify that the AA is following the guidance provided in Sections A and C of the MAG and is using a risk-based oversight system in managing and planning surveillance.